All Products

 • Use ossutil

-You can use ossutil to run the set-meta command and add the X-Oss-Storage-Class option.
-This way, you can convert the storage classes of one or more objects from IA to Standard.
-For more information, see set-meta (manage object metadata).
+You can specify the X-Oss-Storage-Class option in the ossutil set-meta command to convert the storage class of one or more objects from IA to Standard.
+For more information, see Configure or update object metadata.